 Answer: No, mortgagors may receive a Loan Modification or FHA-HAMP only once in a 24-month period.

-Question 3: Can a Lender include late charges in the Partial Claim?
+Question 3: Can a Lender include late charges in the FHA-HAMP Partial Claim?

-Answer: Mortgagee Letter 2008-21 states that the accrued late charges should be waived by the Lender at the time of the Partial Claim.
+Answer: Mortgagee Letter 2008-21 states that late charges should not be included in a Partial Claim.